flyingcircusio/fc-nixos/doc/src/mailserver.rst

 Role options
 ~~~~~~~~~~~~

-All options can be set in :file:`/etc/local/mail/config.json`.
+All options can be set in :file:`/etc/local/mail/config.json`
+or in :ref:`Nix config <nixos-custom-modules>` with the prefix *flyingcircus.roles.mailserver*.

 Frequently used options:

-domains
+domains (attribute set (object) or list)
-  List of *mail domains* which should be served by this mail server.
+  *mail domains* which should be served by this mail server.
+  Keys of the set are the domains, values are options for a specific domain.
+  You can find these options below.
+See :ref:`nixos-mailserver-basic-setup`
+  for a working example.

+  The option still supports a list of strings instead of a attribute set (object).
+  Using a list is deprecated and should be migrated to the attribute set form.

+domains.<domain>.enable (boolean, default true)
+  Enable or disable a domain.

+domains.<domain>.autoconfig (boolean, default true)
+  Autoconfiguration_ for mail clients is enabled by default.
+  A DNS entry must exist for *autoconfig.<domain>*.
+  Sets up a SSL certificate automatically using Let's Encrypt.

+domains.<domain>.primary (boolean)
+  Make this the primary domain for internal services (bounce emails, etc).

 mailHost
   *HELO name*, see above.